Pre-em challenges for potato herbicide treatments

 That is likely to potentially include pyraflufen-ethyl in tank mix with the pre-em treatment where any weeds are already present, with a follow-up of a second pyraflufen-ethyl, or possibly a glyphosate treatment where label approval permits, immediately prior to crop emergence.

-Independent herbicide research last season showed a simple pre-em mix of Defy with metribuzin + pyraflufen-ethyl achieved complete control of key potato weeds - black bindweed, fat hen, annual nettle and annual meadow-grass.
+Independent herbicide research has shown a simple pre-em mix of Defy with metribuzin + pyraflufen-ethyl achieved complete control of key potato weeds - black bindweed, fat hen, annual nettle and annual meadow-grass.
 Defy and a reduced rate of metribuzin was also equally effective when used in combination with metobromuron.

 However, whilst the combination of Defy (3.0 l/ha) + aclonifen (1.75 l/ha) + pyraflufen-ethyl (0.3 l/ha) did show a weakness on some key weeds, including black bindweed and annual meadow grass, adding metribuzin, at 0.3 kg/ha, to the stack, bolstered the mix back to full control.